joseantonio-nn/data-revolution/_posts/2023-08-02-efficient-data-transfer.md

 ## Introduction

-At some point in your professional data science career, sooner than later, you will face the following problem: you have just generated a massive dataset (> 50 GB) and you need to move from one cloud server to another in order to continue working with it, for either structural or organizational reasons within your company/department.
+At some point in your professional data science career, sooner than later, you will face the following problem: you have just generated a massive dataset (> 50 GB) and you need to move from one cloud server to another in order to continue working with it, for either structural or organizational reasons within your company or department.

-Given this situation, you have two options; either you rely on the office Wi-Fi to download it to your local machine and re-upload it later, using WinSCP (please don't do this, it will be the longest coffee break ever) or you become the ultimate data-transfer-hacker taking advantage of `SCP (Secure Copy Protocol)` command for transferring big data files between servers securely and quickly (this sounds much more exciting imho).
-In this post, we will cover the benefits of using SCP for data transfer and provide step-by-step commands for transferring big data files between servers, because we are productive and efficient people here.
+Given this situation, you have two options; either you rely on the office Wi-Fi to download it to your local machine and re-upload it later, using `WinSCP` (please don't do this, it will be the longest coffee break ever) or you become the ultimate data-transfer-hacker taking advantage of `SCP (Secure Copy Protocol)` command for transferring big data files between servers securely and quickly (this sounds much more exciting imho).
+In this post, we will cover the benefits of using `SCP` for data transfer and provide step-by-step commands for transferring big data files between servers, because we are productive and efficient people here.
 <br>
 <br>